Sean Locke Photography/Shutterstock.com

 The problem arises when you blow through your budget but don't end up with everything you actually need.

 To make sure you don't buy what you don't need, look at the school's supply list.
-"Pretty much all of them will have a cost-effective list" of items a student will need, Fox says.
+"Pretty much all of them will have a cost-effective list," Fox says.